 UTA's priority is to prevent sexual harassment and sexual violence.
 While the specifics of the situation will be considered, UTA’s primary focus will be to address the sexual harassment or violence.
 UTA does not want the involvement of alcohol or drugs to prevent the reporting of such serious misconduct.
 The use of alcohol or drugs will not excuse any form of sexual misconduct.

-No. Title IX allows each alleged victim/survivor to make their own decision about whether or not to report an assault to the school and/or police.
+No. Each alleged victim/survivor can make their own decision about whether or not to report an assault to the school and/or police.
 When a school receives information about a possible sexual assault or incident of sexual misconduct, it must provide the alleged victim/survivor the option to notify law enforcement authorities, including on-campus and local police, to be assisted by campus authorities in notifying law enforcement authorities if the alleged victim/survivor so chooses, and to decline to notify such authorities.

-All employees, including student employees are “responsible employees” (mandatory reporters), and are required to report promptly to the Title IX Coordinator or a deputy coordinator, any incidents of sexual misconduct they are made aware of, regardless of where or when the incident occurred.
-The mandatory reporting requirement applies even if the alleged victim requests confidentiality.
+All employees, including student employees (except confidential employees) are mandatory reporters (“responsible employees”) and must report promptly to the Title IX Coordinator or a Deputy Coordinator all known information concerning an alleged incident of sexual misconduct.
+The mandatory reporting requirement applies even if the alleged victim requsts confidentialit

 Other exceptions to mandatory reporting are: alleged victims are not required to report their own incident, employees are not required to report information learned at a public awareness event that is sponsored by the university or a student organization.